-Man walked on the moon for the first time in 1969, but it wasn’t long before we began seriously conceptualizing permanent life in space.
-In the summer of 1975, NASA’s Ames Research Center together with Stanford University conducted a seminar which posited the sustainability of organic systems in huge self-sufficient cities orbiting the earth.
+Man walked on the moon for the first time in 1969, but it wasn't long before we began seriously conceptualizing permanent life in space.
+In the summer of 1975, NASA's Ames Research Center together with Stanford University conducted a seminar which posited the sustainability of organic systems in huge self-sufficient cities orbiting the earth.
 The team of scientists, engineers, and artists envisioned vast galactic megastructures which would harvest sunlight to be used by the space colonies for industry or transmitted to earth by microwave beam.
 They then concluded that these solar stations could be built by the year 2000.
-Oh, how we’ve failed.
-More images after the jump!
+Oh, how we've failed.

 Working from the conceptual work of the Princeton physicist Gerard O'Neill, the NASA team designed a giant toroidal structure spanning a mile wide and hovering 250,000 miles above the earth.
 It could be entirely built from glass and steel made from ore mined on the moon, which, given the lack of gravity, could be easily hauled to the construction site.
 The structure would spin continuously to create gravitational conditions within its shell so as to sustain life in an earth-like state.

 It would house up to 10,000 people and would be equipped with an agricultural system to feed them.
 Sunlight would flood the interiors at all times would be collected and used to power to station.
 NASA hoped that the colony "could be wonderful places to live; about the size of a California beach town and endowed with weightless recreation, fantastic views, freedom, elbow-room in spades and great wealth."